 - Place the water and sugar in a medium saucepan over medium-high heat and stir to dissolve the sugar.

-- Allow the mixture to cool and steep for at least 1 hour. once cool, strain the solids from the liquid and discard the solids.
+- Allow the mixture to cool and steep for at least 1 hour.
+Once cool, strain the solids from the liquid and discard the solids.
 Place the liquid in a sealable bottle or jar.

 How to store Homemade Hibiscus Syrup